ErasmusMC-Bioinformatics/myFAIR/README.md

     * Choose which file is your datafile (vcf file) and which file is your metadata (ped file).
     * Tag the data with a disease and with a type of operation.
 If the tagged disease is found in DisGeNET a link will be stored in the triple store, if the type of operation is found in EDAM a link to the EDAM page will be stored.
     * Click "Store Triples" to start the creation of new triples and store them in the Fuseki server.
-    * If you are using the GEO data matrix, please choose the "datafile" option for all data matrix files you want to upload.
-If you do not have a metadata file, click "Store Triples".
-If you already have a metadata file please select "metadata" for that file and then click "Store Triples".
     * You will be send back to the homepage.

 9. Find your files or samples: